andrakis/node-webthreads/README.md

 ==========

-WebThreads is a module for Node.js that provides a WebWorker-threads-like using the standard node fork capabilities.
+WebThreads is a module for Node.js that provides a WebWorker-threads-like interface using the standard node fork capabilities.

 Worker threads have the `send` and `postMessage` functions available, as well as the ability to assign an `onmessage` handler.